jbteja/jbt12-esp32-dwin-control/README.md

 ## Recommended Protections

-- 10 µF electrolytic: bulk filtering on 5V rail
+- A 10 µF electrolytic capacitor provides bulk filtering on the 5 V rail.
-- 100 nF ceramic: local decoupling near power pins
+- A 100 nF ceramic capacitor provides local decoupling near the power pins.
-- 220 Ω series resistors: optional current limiting on TX lines
+- Optional 220 Ω series resistors can be used for current limiting on TX lines.
-- 3.6 V Zener (optional): over-voltage clamp on ESP32 RX input
+- An optional 3.6 V Zener diode can be used to clamp over-voltage on the ESP32 RX input.